 Local Government Areas (LGAs) are an ABS approximation of officially gazetted LGAs as defined by each State and Territory (S/T) local government departments.

 ABS approximated LGAs cover incorporated areas of Australia.
 Incorporated areas are legally designated parts of S/T over which incorporated local governing bodies have responsibility.
 There are parts of Australia not administered by incorporated bodies.
 These regions are identified as 'Unincorporated' in the ABS LGA structure.
-Unincorporated areas are represented as spatial records in the 2014 LGA digital boundaries.
-Previous LGA editions for 2011 and 2012 do not contain spatial objects in their respective digital boundaries for Unincorporated areas.
+In this set of LGA digital boundaries 'Unincorporated' areas, which represent actual places on the ground, are represented as spatial records.
+Previous LGA editions for 2011 and 2012 did not contain spatial objects in their respective digital boundaries for all Unincorporated areas.

 In all States and the Northern Territory each incorporated area has an official status.
-In this ASGS edition, there was a new status introduced into the Northern Territory to define Regional Councils (R).
 The various LGA status types currently in use are:

 - New South Wales: Cities (C) and Areas (A)